 Tips for Keeping the Salad Fresh All Week

-- You can prep the salad base (lentils, carrots, onion, pepper, parsley, and sunflower seeds) and store it in a large container.
+- You can prep the salad base (lentils, carrots, onion, pepper, parsley, and sunflower seeds) and store it in a large container (like this one).
 It will stay fresh.

 - Prepare the salad dressing in a separate container and store in the fridge.
 Portion out roughly 1 tbsp for each meal and only dress the salad when you plan to eat it.
 This prevents the salad from getting soggy.